echodpp/Minesweeper-player/README.md

 # Minesweeper-player
 We design and implement an algorithm to play minesweeper automatically.
 The rule of the game is shown as follows:

-1.The game is played on a board containing **nxn** cells, each cell as a possibility of being a mine or a safe block.
+1. The game is played on a board containing **nxn** cells, each cell as a possibility of being a mine or a safe block.

 2. All the blocks are covered initallily, every time the player should select a block to be revealed.